Help & Documentation

 Tutorial

-Follow these steps to make your first prediction:
+Follow these steps to make a first prediction:

-You'll need a 70-nucleotide exon sequence containing only A, C, G, T characters.
+A 70-nucleotide exon sequence containing only A, C, G, T characters is required.

-Go to the Predict page and paste your sequence.
-Use "Try Example" if you don't have a sequence.
+Go to the Predict page and paste the sequence.
+Use "Try Example" if no sequence is available.

 Submit and Wait